Meta tracking pixel

 The credit union commercial lending shortlist

-The shortlist splits into two shapes.
-One AI-native analysis layer that works alongside the credit union's existing core and LOS (Aloan), and the four workflow platforms credit unions evaluate when they need to replace or extend the system of record (nCino, Abrigo, Baker Hill, MeridianLink).
+The shortlist splits into three shapes.
+One AI-native analysis layer that works alongside the credit union's existing core and LOS (Aloan).
+Five workflow platforms credit unions evaluate when they need to replace or extend the system of record (Baker Hill, MeridianLink, Abrigo, nCino, Fiserv).
+And one specialist for a single slice of the book, construction loan administration (Built).
 Most credit unions should price the analysis layer first, because it resolves the commercial underwriting bottleneck on a far shorter calendar, then weigh a platform change only when the LOS itself is the constraint.
-Here is the shape of each, with the honest tradeoff for a credit union commercial team.
+Here is each platform in ranked order, with the honest tradeoff for a credit union commercial team.

 Aloan